Slide in euro helps Europe's earnings outpace U.S. results

 The single currency has been retreating on prospects of a quantitative easing campaign from the European Central Bank, which was launched earlier this week, contrasting with the trajectory of monetary policy in the United States where the Federal Reserve is seen raising interest rates in mid-2015.

-With the dollar on the rise, a number of U.S. bellwethers, including the world’s No. 2 PC maker Hewlett-Packard, have started to warn on the potential negative impact from exchange rates.
+With the dollar on the rise, a number of U.S. bellwethers, including the world’s No. 2 PC maker Hewlett-Packard (HPQ.N), have started to warn on the potential negative impact from exchange rates.

 According to data from Thomson Reuters I/B/E/S, U.S. corporate outlooks for the first quarter have been negative.
 Overall, there has been 5.2 negative pre-announcements for each positive one, much higher than a long-term average ratio of 2.6, with the strong dollar the most frequently cited negative factor.